hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/hailo_clip/README.md

                         Detection threshold
   --detector {person,none}, -d {person,none}
                         Which detection pipeline to use.
-  --onnx-runtime        Not supported.
-Requires ONNX runtime for text embedding.
   --clip-runtime        When set app will use clip pythoch runtime for text embedding.
   --json-path JSON_PATH
                         Path to json file to load and save embeddings.
 If not set embeddings.json will be used.